Wedding planning timeline 12 month & 6 month planning guides

 No wedding planning timeline needs to be followed perfectly.
 Timelines are meant to be guides, not rules.
 Some couples book vendors earlier or later, depending on availability, location, and personal preferences.

-The vendors that should be booked first include:
+What vendors should be booked first?

 Yes, many couples successfully plan weddings on their own using a structured timeline.
 However, even couples who plan everything themselves often benefit from a day-of or month-of coordinator to manage logistics and reduce stress during the wedding weekend.